bhisaac/5eFP/5eFP-SRD.md

 ## Spellcasting

 You have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.
+You can cast 1st-level spells.

 ### Mana